-About me and how I cured Palmoplantar Pustulosis naturally
+About me and how I healed Palmoplantar Pustulosis naturally

 Who am I?

 As I type I will soon turn 40 years old, I'm a woman in my prime who's also trying to to live and enjoy life to the full.
 I have a daughter who's nearly 7 and married to an Irish man who just happens to be the best husband and father in the world.
 At the moment we are located in Gothenburg, Sweden, my home town and where we moved to from Ireland shortly after my daughter was born.
 I'm working full-time for an international company and are probably working a little too much, but life is good.
 When I'm not working and minding my daughter, we do try to travel as much as possible to see other cultures and to experience the world.

 I spend a lot of my time to research health and lifestyle changes, as the subject are now one of my main interest.
 This was not always the case but it became my calling after being really sick with Palmoplantar Pustulosis for a couple of years.